MARDAScience/adm/README.md

 4. Each band of the model output stack (one-hot encoded output probabilities) is median filtered to remove edge artifacts and spatially filter confidence estimates

-5. The confidence of each model prediction is the standard deviation of values in the output stack (one-hot encoded output probabilities)

 ## Install the conda env